SoftwarePunt/instarecord/docs/Relationships.md

 # Relationships
-You can define relationships between models using the `Relationship` attribute pointing to another model.
+You can define relationships between models to enable automatic loading of related data.

+It's an optional feature; you can use Instarecord without relationships if you want to.
+This will give you greater control over the queries you execute, and can be more efficient if you don't need the related data.

 ## Defining relationships
 Relationships can generally be categorized into two types: